KiranGunathilaka/cone_detection_and_navigation/README.md

 The notebook that was used for the entire training and testing is available in the notebooks directory

-Results from predictions are in the `prediction_outputs/pred_custom`
+Results from predictions are in the `runs/` directory